Thailand Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-To enter Thailand, a passport valid for six months is required by all nationals referred to in the chart above.
+A passport valid for six months beyond the date of entry is required by all nationals referred to in the chart above.

-Visas for Thailand are not required by all nationals referred to in the chart above for touristic stays of up to 30 days if entering via an international airport.
-If entering by land, you will usually be granted a stay of 15 days (apart from nationals of Canada, France, Germany, Italy, the UK and the USA, who will be granted a 30-day stay).
+Visas for Thailand are not required by all nationals referred to in the chart above for touristic stays of up to 30 days if entering via an international airport or through a land border checkpoint from neighbouring countries.
+Please check with the authority if you are entering via a sea port.

-1. Nationals of Bulgaria, Cyprus, Estonia, Latvia, Lithuania, Malta and Romania who may apply for visas on arrival for stays of up to 15 days.
+1. Nationals of Andorra, Bulgaria, Cyprus, Latvia, Lithuania, Malta, Romania and San Marino can apply for visas on arrival for stays of up to 15 days.
+Please see the information under the header Visa on arrival below.

-2. Nationals of Croatia, who must apply for a visa in advance from the embassy.
+2. Nationals of Croatia must apply for a visa in advance from the embassy.

 Types and Cost